chovancova/conversation-agent-t/PRD.md

 - **Export Security**: Warn users that exported files contain plaintext credentials and should be handled securely
 - **Data Privacy**: Display encryption status and security considerations prominently in token manager
 - **Credential Storage**: Inform users that Spark KV provides encryption at rest for all stored credentials
+- **Split View Same Conversation**: Prevent selecting the same conversation in both panes (active conversation cannot be selected for split)
+- **Split View Auto-Select**: When opening split view, automatically select first available different conversation, or create new one if none exist
+- **Split View Delete**: If active or split conversation is deleted, gracefully handle by closing that pane or switching to another conversation
+- **Split View Independent Loading**: Show loading indicators independently for each pane when sending messages simultaneously

 ## Design Direction